 Electro-Optics Offers Unparalleled Research Opportunities to Complement Your Courses.

-Be at the heart of new technologies in telecommunications, medicine and manufacturing with an advanced degree in Electro-Optics.
+Receive an advanced degree in Electro-Optics and be at the heart of new technologies in telecommunications, medicine and manufacturing.

 The University of Dayton's Electro-Optics Graduate Program began in 1983 with challenging courses complemented by unparalleled research opportunities including a laser radar curriculum through our Ladar and Optical Communications Institute (LOCI), believed to be the first in the nation — we offer cutting-edge technology.